GenomicsAotearoa/data-management-resources/docs/modules/module07.md

 * Yilmaz, et al. (2011).
 Minimum information about a marker gene sequence (MIMARKS) and minimum information about any (x) sequence (MIxS) specifications.
 Nature Biotechnology, 29(5), Article 5. https://doi.org/10.1038/nbt.1823

-*[MIgS]: Minimum Information about a Genome Sequence *[MIxS]: Minimum Information about any (X) Sequence *[DSI]: Digital Sequence Information
+*[MIGS]: Minimum Information about a Genome Sequence *[MIxS]: Minimum Information about any (X) Sequence *[DSI]: Digital Sequence Information